mooreds/docs-1/references/connectors/stripe-documentation.md

 ## get_sku

-<p>Retrieves the details of an existing SKU.
-Supply the unique SKU identifier from either a SKU creation request or from the product, and Stripe will return the corresponding SKU information.</p>
+Retrieves the details of an existing SKU.
+Supply the unique SKU identifier from either a SKU creation request or from the product, and Stripe will return the corresponding SKU information.

 <details><summary>Parameters</summary>